shengminp/TinyThinker/README.md

 In the following code, the values that can be used in {PROPERTY} are "drd2" and "qed".

-### :file_folder:Preprocess the raw dataset to binarized dataset and generate vocabulary
+### :file_folder: Preprocess the raw dataset to binarized dataset and generate vocabulary

 ```
 python preprocess.py \